Tech firms, Wall Street lead job cuts in corporate America

 (Reporting by Deborah Sophia in Bengaluru; Additional reporting

-by Akash Sriram, Granth Vanaik, Eva Mathews, Yuvraj Malik and
+by Akash Sriram, Granth Vanaik, Eva Mathews, Yuvraj Malik,

-Manya Saini; Editing by Vinay Dwivedi, Shounak Dasgupta,
+Priyamvada C and Manya Saini; Editing by Vinay Dwivedi, Shinjini